 Judge William Mills, Elisha Mills' son, is recognized as the "founder" of the Village of Yellow Springs, which initially consisted of some 700 lots and 37 streets.
 The Mills plan for the Village has not been significantly altered in over 100 years.
 The planning of three 15-20-acre parks and other open spaces, such as gardens incorporated into this plan, shows that the value of open space was present from the Village's inception.
 By the mid 1850's, a flour mill, a grain elevator, two general stores, and a hotel were located at the intersection of Dayton and Corry Streets.
 Unfortunately, a series of disastrous fires wiped out some of these buildings just before the turn of the century.
 These events caused a gradual relocation of the business district to its present location along Xenia Avenue.

-The arrival and settlement of the Conway Colony during the Civil War era added significantly to the Village history; later, Yellow Springs would become one of the first towns to desegregate its schools.
-In 1929, the 900-acre parcel known as Glen Helen was donated to the college by Hugh Taylor Birch, friend of Arthur Morgan.
-This helped create a philosophy of appreciation for the natural environment and a strong advocacy for protecting surrounding open lands that has remained an important part of the Village.
+The arrival and settlement of the Conway Colony during the Civil War era added significantly to the Village's history; later, Yellow Springs would become one of the first towns to desegregate its schools.
+In 1929, the 900-acre parcel known as Glen Helen was donated to the college by Hugh Taylor Birch, a friend of Arthur Morgan.
+This helped create a philosophy of appreciation for the natural environment and strong advocacy for protecting surrounding open lands that have remained an important part of the Village.

 In 1920 Yellow Springs was a quiet, conservative community with a population that for 50 years had fluctuated between 1,200 and 1,400 persons, consisting mostly of retired farmers.
 During that time, Antioch College had declined to a few dozen students and was on the verge of bankruptcy.
 The Village had no public water supply or sewer system and only two streets had superficial pavement.